RasmussenLab/vamb/workflow_avamb/README.md

 Note 1: If you want to re-run with different parameters of AVAMB you can change  `avamb_params` in the config-file, but remember to rename the  `outdir` configuration file entry, otherwise it will overwrite it.

+## Outputs
+Avamb produces the following output files:
+- `Final_bins`: folder containing the final set of bins by running CheckM2 on VAMB and AAMB bins per sample and subsequently dereplicating the bins.
+This folder also contains a `quality_report.tsv` file with the completeness and contamination of the final set of near complete bins determined by CheckM2.
+Bins contamination and completeness thresholds can be modified by setting the `max_cont` and `min_comp` in the `config.json` file.
+- `Final_clusters.tsv`: final set of clusters file product of running CheckM2 on VAMB and AAMB bins per sample and subsequentely dereplicating the bins. `Final_bins` and `Final_clusters.tsv` have the same contigs per bin/cluster.
+Clusters contamination and completeness thresholds can be modified by setting the `max_cont` and `min_comp` in the `config.json` file.
+-  `tmp`: folder containing the intermediate files and directories generated during the workflow:
+   -  `mapped`: folder containing the sorted BAM files per sample, those BAM files were used by Avamb to generate the `abundance.npz` file, which expresses the contig abudnaces along samples.
+Those files might be quite large, so they can be deleted to free space, on the other hand they take a while to be generated, so might be worth keeping them.
+   - `abundance.npz`: file aggregating contig abundances along samples from the BAM files.
+Using this as input instead of BAM files will skip re-parsing the BAM files, which take a significant amount of time.
+   -  `contigs.flt.fna.gz`: a gunzipped fasta file containing contigs aggregated from all samples, renamed and filtered by the minimu contig length defined by `min_contig_size` in the `config.json`.
+   -  `snakemake_tmp`: folder containing all log files from the snakemake workflow, specially from the binning part.
+Those files are the evidences that each workflow rule has been executed, and some of them contain the actual `stderr` `stdout` of the commands executed by the rules.
+If encountering any problem with snakemake, check them folder for debugging.
+-  `log`: folder containing all the log files from running the snakemake workflow in high computing cluster as well as the log files from the non binning part of the snakemake workflow, i.e. mapping, contig filtering, etc. If any snakemake rule fails to be executed, check the rule log for debugging.
+- `avamb`: folder containing the actual binning output files:
+   - `aae_y_clusters.tsv`: file extracted from the AAE y latent space, where each row is a sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
+You can create the FASTA-file bins themselves using the script in `src/create_fasta.py`
+   - `aae_z_clusters.tsv`: file generated by clustering the AAE z latent space, where each row is a sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
+You can create the FASTA-file bins themselves using the script in `src/create_fasta.py`
+   - `aae_z_latent.npz`: this contains the output of the AAE model z latent space.
+   - `composition.npz`: a Numpy .npz file that contain all kmer composition information computed by Avamb from the FASTA file.
+This can be provided to another run of Avamb to skip the composition calculation step.
+   - `contignames`: text file containing a list of the contigs remaining after the minimum contig size allowed, and defined on the `min_contig_size` in the `config.json` file.
+   - `lengths.npz`: Numpy object that contains the contig length, same order than the contignames.
+   - `log.txt`: a text file with information about the Avamb run.
+Look here (and at stderr) if you experience errors.
+   - `mask.npz`: considering the contigs abundances and tetra nucleotide frequencies computed per contig, some contigs might have been filtered out before binning, this numpy boolean object contains this masking.
+   - `model.pt`: a file containing the trained VAE model.
+When running Avamb from a Python interpreter, the VAE can be loaded from this file to skip training.
+   - `aae_model.pt`: a file containing the trained AAE model.
+When running Avamb from a Python interpreter, the AAE can be loaded from this file to skip training.
+   - `vae_clusters.tsv`: file generated by clustering the VAE latent space, where each row is a sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
+You can create the FASTA-file bins themselves using the script in `src/create_fasta.py`

 ## Using a GPU to speed up Avamb